Looking for HR metrics dashboard examples? Keep on reading.

 1. Individual Employee

 If employees feel like they’re not being challenged or given opportunities to grow, they won’t feel engaged.
-Therefore, if your employees aren’t happy with what they do every day, then they might leave.
-So how can you tell whether or not your employees are happy?
+Therefore, if your employees aren’t happy with what they do daily, they might leave.
+So, how can you tell whether or not your employees are happy?
 The answer lies in the following two questions:

 Do your employees enjoy coming to work each day?
 Are they satisfied with their current position within the company?
 In addition, it helps them identify trends in data so they can take action.